-The world mission committee of the Swarthmore Presbyterian Church exists to support and interpret the world mission of the Presbyterian Church of the United States of America (PCUSA) for the Swarthmore congregation.
+The World Mission Committee (WMC) of the Swarthmore Presbyterian Church exists to support and interpret the world mission of the Presbyterian Church of the United States of America (PCUSA) for the Swarthmore congregation.
 To that end it:

 1. Seeks to educate the congregation about Christian mission around the world;

 2. Initiates and encourages direct financial support for selected mission co-workers through the annual budget and extra commitment opportunities made possible through the General Assembly office of the church;

 3. Maintains continuing contact with selected mission co-workers in the field and arranges educational opportunities for them to report to the congregation during home assignment; and

 4. Seeks opportunities for members of the congregation to visit mission co-workers and, as temporary volunteers on a particular assignment, serve with them overseas.

 WMC functions as an arm of the Outreach Committee and reports to Session through that committee.

 SPC members interested in joining the World Mission Committee, or looking for more information, should contact WMC chair Tom Stephenson at firstname.lastname@example.org.